THEY LIVED IN LEEDS

 The work in Ireland was beset by disputes and delays, while Ann was left to look after the business in Leeds - their sons Joseph and Alfred were still too young.
 Then in June 1853, just as they were advertising for 50 more masons, news came that John had died suddenly in Waterford.
 Straightaway Ann had to take charge of all his affairs, and later was involved in litigation over additional costs on the calamitous railway and disputes over his estate.
 She chose to run the quarries herself, her name prominent on advertisements over the following years for quarrymen, masons, ‘scapplers’ and ‘getters’, and for carters and wherry-men to take stone to the wharf.
 At its peak around 1860, 75 men and 18 boys were employed in the quarry – business clearly booming.
 When the land she rented (93 acres) at Weetwood was auctioned that year, she took out a new 21 year lease of the quarry, ensuring its future.

-She took her two sons, Joseph and Alfred (who was profoundly deaf), into the business, but in 1870 excluded Joseph, who mysteriously disappeared, leaving his two children for Ann and Alfred to bring up.
-Some mystery too surrounds her relationship with John’s brother, Joseph, who died in 1861: impossible to untangle now.
+She took her two sons, Joseph and Alfred (who was profoundly deaf), into the business, but in 1870 excluded Joseph, who had married and emigrated to Australia.
+Some mystery surrounds her relationship with John’s brother, Joseph, who died in 1861: impossible to untangle now.
 She remained head of the household at Victoria House until her death in 1874, aged 71.
 She left her share of the business to Alfred, together with his bedroom furniture, his father’s portrait, and her two ‘large silver gravy spoons’.